-- The Valleyview Day Use area is a popular place for families to stop, have a picnic and go for a short bike ride on the Banff Legacy Trail.
+- The Valleyview Day Use area is a popular place for families to stop at a scenic picnic area in Banff and go for a short bike ride on the Banff Legacy Trail.

 - The section from the Cascade Ponds heading towards Canmore is also reasonably flat and runs alongside a nice mountain stream.